dotlang/language/README.md

 - `var big_hash: (int, int) => (string, int) = [ (1, 4) => ("A", 5) ]`
 - `big_hash[3,4] = ("A", 5)`
 - If your code expects a hash which has `int` keys: `func f(x: int => any)...`
+- If you query hash for something which does not exist, it will return `none`.

 ### Tuple